bram209/beautiful-jekyll/_drafts/tic-tac-toe-in-phoenix-vue-js.md

   end
 ```

 We add all the lines together in one big list.
-After that we need to convert this list to MapSet's with `Enum.map`, so that we can utilize the `subset?` function that is exlained earlier.
+After that, we need to convert this list to MapSet's with `Enum.map`, so that we can utilize the `subset?` function that is explained earlier.

 {: .box-error}